wsxiaoys/lil/readme.txt

  itself.
 When you access a variable for reading it (like when using it with the dollar) LIL looks in the local environment (where the variables are stored) and then the global environment.
-When you use the "set" function to set the value of a variable LIL always look only in the local environment even if a variable with the same name exists in the global environment.
-To set a global variable put the special "global" word as the first argument to the set function, like
+When you use the "set" function to set the value of a variable LIL always look first in the local environment and if the variable isn't found, it looks in the global environment.
+If no variable is found, a new variable in the local environment will be created.
+To force a global variable to be set or created, put the special "global" word as the first argument to the set function, like

      set global level 32